|

 user contains at least one uppercase character,

-in which case the search will be case-sensitive.
+which will make the search case-sensitive.

-Key bindings for fnc timeline are as
+Key bindings for fnc

 Arrow-down,